Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

-Provides supporting notes to the published 1:250 000 scale geological mapsheet series, including summaries of the geology, stratigraphy and tectonics.
-Price includes a copy of published map.
 The FROME 1: 250 000 geological sheet (hereinafter referred to as FROME) is located between latitudes 30°S and 31°S and longitudes 139°30'E and 141°E and covers most ofthe area between the northern Flinders Ranges and the New South Wales border.
 Its southern and northern limits approximate to the extremities of Lake Frome, which occupies most of the western portion of the sheet.
 A southern extension of the Strzelecki Desert covers the eastern half of the area.
 Main access roads are the Barrier Highway, the Port Augusta-Wilpena Pound road (which branches off through Oraparinna, thence to Wertaloona) and the Broken Hill-Tibooburra road.
 A track along the New South Wales side of the border fence gives access to the eastern portion of the sheet, but as the fence is about 50 to 100m inside New South Wales, it is not shown on the map.
 Brougham's Gate is one of the few places where one can pass through the fence into South Australia.

 Gairdner - Explanatory Notes